modeling myths and misconceptions

 Which of these two girls do you think will be taken more seriously?

-You will also need to have a comp with a few strong pictures on it, typically one picture on the front and three or four on the back.
+You will also need to have a comp with a few strong pictures on it, typically one picture on the front and four or more on the back.

-Why do you need a comp card?
-If you go on a casting and you don't have a card to leave behind, interviewers (casting directors, production coordinators, etc.) are a.) not going to take you seriously and b.) they won't even remember you were there an hour later, much less the next day.
+Why do you need a strong card?
+If you go on a casting and you don't have a card to leave behind, interviewers (casting directors, production coordinators, etc.) are not going to take you seriously and very likely they won't even remember you were there an hour later, much less the next day.
 (Don't worry, however, as inexpensive 'temporary' cards can be made.)

 Another word of caution: TFP is the #1 source of model related horror stories.